TheHumblePotato/Partial-Insanity/need2code.md

 3. in image rooms, puzzles can clip out of view
 4. mind map doesnt draw some arrows
 5. solving locks linked to a meta doesnt make the meta solved
+6. AKLSDHLFKEJALF THE X IS ON TOP OF THE THREE DOTS AND THE FULL SCREEN BUTTON IS ON TOP OF THE PRINT BUTTON.

 ## Visual
 1. scroll bars around pdf